Franco432/Michaels-voice-of-the-cave/README_en.md

 ### Bug Reports

-- Ensure the bug was not already reported by searching on GitHub under Issues.
+- Ensure the bug was not already reported by searching it on `Issues`.
 - If you're unable to find an open issue addressing the problem, open a new one.
-Be sure to include a title and clear description, as much relevant information as possible, and a sample case demonstrating the expected behavior that is not occurring.
+Be sure to include a title and clear description, as much relevant information as possible, and a sample case demonstrating that the expected behavior is not occurring.

 ### Feature Requests

 - First, read if your change is already in a Project roadmap.
-- If it's not there, suggest your change in the Feature requests section of the the most suitable Project roadmap, or if there isn't a suitable project, create one. and discuss it with others.
+- If it's not there, suggest your change in the Feature requests section of the the most suitable Project roadmap, or if there isn't a suitable project, create one!
-- If you can and the repository owners agree with it, start working on it.
+- If you can, and the repository owners agree with it, start working on your change!

 ### Pull Requests

-- Fork the repository.
 - Create a new branch for each feature or improvement.
 - Send a pull request from each feature branch to the `main` branch.